To keep a family happy, nation has paid price: Union Minister's swipe at Gandhis

 The BJP has called these clips "manufactured" and demanded a CBI probe, questioning if the state police tapped phones of politicians in violation of rules.

 The FIR registered by Rajasthan Police mentions details of alleged conversations of rebel Congress MLA Bhanwarlal Sharma with Gajendra Singh and a third man, named Sanjay Jain.
-The police has arrested Jain.
+The police have arrested Jain.

 The Congress claims Gajendra Singh, the name mentioned in the FIR, is a reference to Union minister Shekhawat.